-ISO 9001:2008 (usually referred to as ISO 9001) is the best practice specification that helps businesses and organisations throughout the world to develop a best-in-class Quality Management System (QMS).
+BS EN ISO 9001:2008 (usually referred to just as ISO9001) is the international best practice specification that helps businesses and organisations throughout the world to develop a best-in-class Quality Management System (QMS).

 On this page:

-ISO 9001:2008 (usually referred to as ISO 9001) is the best practice specification that helps businesses and organizations throughout the world to develop a best-in-class Quality Management System (QMS).
+ISO9001 is the best practice specification which helps businesses and organisations throughout the world to develop a Quality Management System (QMS).

-Organisations have seen the following benefits from implementing management systems in compliance with ISO 9001:
+Organisations have seen the following benefits from implementing management systems in compliant with ISO9001:

 The financial benefits that have accrued to companies implementing ISO9001 systems have been immense and include cost savings from operational efficiencies, higher sales, improved return on assets and greater profitability.
-The perception of a QMS simply adding to the bureaucracy is outdated and certainly not something we sign-up to here at IT Governance!
+The perception of a QMS simply adding to the bureaucracy is outdated and certainly not something we ndorse here at IT Governance.

-Enhances brand reputation and removes barriers to trade
+Enhanced brand reputation and removal of barriers to trade

-Gaining certification to ISO 9001 sends a clear message to everyone you wish that your company is committed not only to high standards but also to continually improve its performance.
+Gaining certification to ISO9001 sends a clear message that your company is committed not only to high standards but also to continually improving its performance.
 Certification will improve your reputation and can be a useful marketing tool.

-The customer needs and satisfaction are at the heart of ISO9001 and the improvement ‘Plan, Do, Check, Act’ structure of ISO 9001 ensures that those needs are met.
+Customers' needs and satisfaction are at the heart of ISO9001, and the improvement ‘Plan-Do-Check-Act’ structure of ISO9001 ensures that those needs are met.

-By focusing on improving operating processes, ISO9001 management systems encourage enhancement of products and services, with less rework, fewer mistakes, a consequent reduction of waste and fewer customer complaints.
+By focusing on improving operating processes, ISO9001 management systems encourage enhancement of products and services; fewer mistakes and less reworking, means a consequent reduction of waste and fewer customer complaints.

-ISO 9001 helps you and your management team to raise the level of your organisations performance above and beyond that of your competitors who are not employing management systems.
-It also makes measuring performance easier and manage your business risks in a controlled way.
+ISO9001 helps you and your management team raise the level of your organisation's performance above and beyond that of your competitors who do not employ management systems.
+It also makes measuring performance easier and manages your business risks in a controlled way.